team-penny/code-test/README.md

 The array of output values is an `N`-dimensional array, where `N` is the number of input variables.
 Each array dimension corresponds to a particular input variable, whose order is defined by its position in the `variables` input array.

-Each output dimension is an array that has the same length as the array of input values for that particular variable.
+Each array dimension is an array that has the same length as the array of input values for that particular variable.
 The index of an element in a dimension array points to the value used for that variable in the corresponding input value array.

 ## Example

-Let's say the output from a simulation that you're given looks like this:
+Let's say the output from a simulation you're given looks like this:

 ```
 {